clojurewerkz/elastisch.docs/articles/getting_started.md

     (pp/pprint hits)))
 ```

-More examples can be found in this [ElasticSearch documentation section on retrieving subsets of fields](http://www.elasticsearch.org/guide/reference/api/search/highlighting.html).
+More examples can be found in this [ElasticSearch documentation section on highlighting fields](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html).
 `:highlight` values that Elastisch accepts are structured exactly the same as JSON documents in that section.

 Highlighting will be covered in more detail in the [Querying](/articles/querying.html) guide.